-The countdown has begun.
-Christmas is just a few days away.
+Christmas is tomorrow.
 And as exciting as it is, it’s very normal to feel a bit stressed about the big event.

 A home filled with friends and family is a reason to celebrate.
-But with children, pets, in laws and more to consider it can be a challenge to keep everyone entertained, safe and satisfied all day long.
+But with children, pets, in laws, and other guests to consider it can be a challenge to keep everyone entertained, safe, and satisfied all day long.

 But now, in the calm before the storm, is the perfect time to plan for a peaceful and stress-free Christmas Day.

 4 tips for a stress free Christmas Day